 Yes, investors primarily come from China and around 80% to 90% of foreign investors are from the country.

-For example, in 2010 Jeju Island’s local government allowed foreigners to receive permanent residency if they invested a certain amount of money.
-These investments mostly came in the form of real estate investment.
+In 2010, Jeju Island’s local government allowed foreigners to receive permanent residency if they invested USD 500,000 in real estate.

 In 2009, the total area covered with properties was only 49,000 square meters, which has now increased to more than 485,000 square meters.

 To counter this, the Korean government has also started to restrict permits for new constructions.
 Due to these changes, we’ve seen a shift where foreigners target cities like Seoul, Incheon, Bucheon, and Ansan.

 After March 2017, the Chinese government temporarily asked travel operators to stop selling tour packages to Korea.
 This severely affected tourism and subsequently the real estate sector on Jeju Island.

 Also, there were a few protests against the ever-increasing tourists and foreigners by the locals.
 Due to the protests, the Korean government temporarily suspended the plan for a second airport.